jyli7/readertron/README.md

 ## FEATURES

+0. Each user gets his own view of the system.
 1. RSS feeds: you give an URL, it subscribes you to a feed.
 2. RSS feeds: you import a dump from Google Reader and it subscribes you to all of those feeds.
 3. Reading: an interface mostly like Reader.